Kicksecure/vm-config-dist/README.md

 * `/lib/systemd/system/mnt-shared-vbox.service`
 * `/lib/systemd/system/mnt-shared-kvm.service`

-Set screen resolution 1920x1080 by default for VM in VirtualBox and KVM.
+Sets screen resolution to 1920x1080 by default for VMs in VirtualBox and KVM.
-Workaround for low screen resolution 1024x768 at first boot.
+This is a workaround for the low screen resolution of 1024x768 at first boot.
 When using lower screen resolutions, Xfce will automatically scale down.
-`/etc/skel/.config/xfce4/xfconf/xfce-perchannel-xml/displays.xml`

-Installs VirtualBox guest additions if package `virtualbox-guest-additions-iso` is installed if environment variable `dist_build_virtualbox=true` or if running inside VirtualBox.
+Installs VirtualBox guest additions if the package `virtualbox-guest-additions-iso` is installed, if the environment variable `dist_build_virtualbox=true` is set, or if running inside VirtualBox.
 (`systemd-detect-virt` returning `oracle`)
 `/usr/bin/vbox-guest-installer`